smarttuner/kaffeeverde/README.md

 # KaffeeVerde

-This is a support library that makes porting of some AndroidX APIs easier to KMP.
+This is a set of support libraries that makes porting of Jetpack Compose apps easier to KMP.

 This library **IS NOT READY FOR PRODUCTION USE**.